We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-However, a brand new walking path connecting Grand Floridian Resort to Magic Kingdom opened up in 2020.
+However, a relatively new walking path connecting Grand Floridian Resort to Magic Kingdom opened up in 2020.
 Finally!
-Something good to come out of 2020…
+Perhaps that’s the only good thing to come out of 2020…

 While the walking path from Contemporary is shorter, the Grand Floridian walking path is way more scenic.
 There are plenty of pretty views to be had.

 The Grand Floridian walkway is probably double the length of the Contemporary walkway.

 Depending on how far you want to walk, this does open up the possibility of also walking from the Ticket and Transportation Center and the Polynesian Resort as well.

 If you are walking to Magic Kingdom, aim to get to the security check point about 1 hour prior to park opening (meaning leave your resort with enough time to allow for the walk).

 This is definitely the most famous of the Disney World transportation options.
 Many people want to ride it just to say that they did.

 Unpopular opinion alert: I hate the monorail and avoid it whenever possible.
 There.
 I said it.